 Next, you will enter a page where you can add demo videos for a list of your active products:

-Please be sure to read through the best practice information on top of the page before you upload a demo video.
-This way, your demo video has the best chance of increasing your products’ appeal in front of your customers.
+Please be sure to switch to the "Best Practices" tab and read through the information before you upload a demo video.
+This tab contains a great amount of guidance on what is considered a high-quality demo video that has the best chance of increasing your products’ appeal in front of your customers; be sure to take advantage of the information it provides:

 In this popup modal, you may either upload a video file or link to a video URL.
 You can crop your video to the 9:16 vertical ratio directly in the modal here too, if your original video is not of this size: